Jen Adams

 Jen Adams (born 1980) is the head women's lacrosse coach at Loyola University Maryland and was an All-American lacrosse player at the University of Maryland from 1998 to 2001, leading the Terrapins to national titles for four straight years, including a perfect 21 and 0 record in 1999, as well as a perfect 23 and 0 record in 2001.
 Maryland under coach Cindy Timchal won seven national titles in a row from 1995 through 2001.
 The Maryland lacrosse team has more Women's Division I lacrosse titles (14) than any other program.
 In the 2000 NCAA Lacrosse championship game, Adams scored five goals and had five assists, all in the second half, to turn a close game into a 16–8 victory over Princeton.
-While at Maryland, Adams was the first ever recipient of the Honda Award for women's lacrosse, awarded to the top player in a Division I school.
+While at Maryland, Adams was the first recipient of the Honda Award for women's lacrosse, awarded to the top player in a Division I school.